itsBuggingMe/Frent/docs/cookbook/uniforms.md

 ### Uniforms

 You can access **uniforms** (aka constant data, singleton components) and an entity's own `Entity` struct within a component's `Update` function.
-The interfaces are `IUniformUpdateComponent` and `IEntityUpdateComponent`, respectively.
+The interfaces are `IUniformComponent` and `IEntityComponent`, respectively.
 There is also an additional `IEntityUniformUpdateComponent` interface.
 Each of these interfaces also have their own versions with generic arguments up to `T15`.
 Interfaces using uniforms also require a first generic argument specifying uniform type.

 Uniforms are injected through an `IUniformProvider`